Build Knee Strength With 5 Easy Exercises

 George Cattell, MS, PES, COS

 George Cattell, MS, PES, COS, is an exercise physiologist with LG Health’s MyHealthyLiving team.
-Cattell oversees LG Health’s Employee Fitness Center and offers a variety of health and wellness classes for our Community Health and Wellness services.
+Cattell oversees LG Health’s Employee Fitness Center and offers a variety of health and wellness classes for our Community Health services.

 Education: California University of Pennsylvania, B.S., Athletic Training, M.S., Health Promotion and Injury Prevention.
 Certifications–National Academy of Sports Medicine Performance Enhancement Specialist; Childhood Obesity Specialist.